tand826/wsiprocess/README.md

 wsiprocess [your method] xxx.tiff xxx.xml
 ```

-#### Extract patches of width = height = 256pixels for classification with thumbnails of the annotation results.
+#### Extract patches of width = height = 256 pixels for classification with thumbnails of the annotation results.

 ```bash
 wsiprocess classification xxx.tiff xxx.xml -et
 ```

 #### Extract patches for classification task on condition that each patch has to be on the annotated area at least 50%, and on the foreground area at least 80%.
-(If the patch width = height = 256, 256*256*0.5=32768pixels of the patch are on the annotated area.)
+(If the patch width = height = 256, 256x256x0.5 = 32768 pixels of the patch are on the annotated area.)

 ```bash
 wsiprocess classification xxx.tiff xxx.xml -et -oa 0.5 -of 0.8